 Asylum (NAPSA), along with House of Welcome, Jesuit Refugee Service and Refugee Advice and Casework Service.
-As part of this group and individually the ASC briefed the media on the humanitarian Government cuts to income support and participated in sector advocacy activities. • ASC was a key partner in a Civic Leaders Forum to educate and consult with the NSW community about the issues for people seeking asylum caused by the Federal Government cuts to SRSS (Status Resolution Support Services) payments. conjunction with Jesuit Refugee Service, House of Welcome, Life Without Barriers.
-Settlement Services International and Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS).
-The ASC has worked closely provides funding for all health clinic nurses and to subsidise pharmaceuticals.
+As part of this group and individually the ASC briefed the media on the humanitarian challenges of Federal Government cuts to income support and participated in sector advocacy activities.

+• ASC was a key partner in a

+- Civic Leaders Forum to educate and consult with the NSW community about the issues for people seeking asylum caused by the Federal Government cuts to SRSS (Status Resolution Support Services) payments.
+The forum was held in conjunction with Jesuit Refugee Service, House of Welcome, Life Without Barriers, Settlement Services International and Service for the Treatment and Rehabilitation of Torture and Trauma Survivors (STARTTS). - The ASC has worked closely with NSW Health which provides funding for all health clinic nurses and to subsidise pharmaceuticals.
 This provides significant support for the primary health clinic, the only one of its kind in NSW.
-The ASC was invited to participate in a review commissioned by the NSW Ministry of Health of the existing Refugee Health Plan 2011-2016 and to develop a new
+The ASC was invited to participate in a review commissioned by the NSW Ministry of Health of the existing Refugee Health Plan 2011-2016 and to develop a new Refugee Health Plan. - For the third year running, board, staff, supporters, volunteers and people supported by the Asylum

-Seekers Centre were guests of His Excellency The Honourable David Hurley AC DSC (Ret'd) and Mrs Linda Hurley at a reception at NSW Government House.
-We thank his Excellency and Mrs Hurley for the invitation and hospitality.

-• The ASC worked with The Office of the Advocate for Children and Young People to facilitate consultations with young people seeking asylum who were accessing the centre.
+- Seekers Centre were guests of His Excellency The Honourable David Hurley AC DSC (Ret'd) and Mrs Linda Hurley at a reception at NSW Government House.
+We thank his Excellency and Mrs Hurley for the invitation and hospitality. - The ASC worked with The Office of the Advocate for Children and Young People to facilitate consultations with young people seeking asylum who were accessing the centre.
 The purpose was to find out what services and supports are working well for young people arriving in Australia with refugee or asylum-seeking backgrounds, and to document their challenges.